daryyyosha/Genomic-pharmacist/README.md

 genotype
 ```

-This file is the direct result of VCF parsing and target marker extraction.
+This file is the direct result of target marker extraction.

 ---

 ### `coverage_report.tsv`

-This file is used for quality control.
-It shows how many target markers were successfully called for each sample.
+This is a quality-control file showing how many target markers were successfully called for each sample.

 Columns: